 Henry Morgan

 Henry Morgan ruthlessly attacked a myriad of Spanish cities and ships in service of Jamaican Governor Sir Thomas Modyford.
 The resulting booty made Morgan an incredibly wealthy man.
 He was even eventually knighted and appointed Lieutenant Governor of Jamaica.
-However, Morgan died from complications of alcoholism.
+However, Morgan's success didn't last, and he eventually died from complications of alcoholism.
 Wikimedia Commons

 4 of 28